shopware/frontends/packages/api-client-next/README.md

 npm i @shopware/api-client
 ```

-Recommended practice is to create separate module file.
+Recommended practice is to create a separate module file.
 For example `src/apiClient.ts`, and import it whenever you need to use API Client.

 ```typescript
 import { createAPIClient } from "@shopware/api-client";